Arize-ai/phoenix/examples/cron-evals/README.md

 # Running Online Phoenix Evals with Cron

-This example demonstrates how to compute and upload Phoenix evals on a regular schedule using `cron`.
+This example demonstrates how to compute and upload evals on a regular schedule using `cron`.

 ## Setup